 The BIPOC Reading Series Festival

 LAUNCH PAD / AMPLIFY / New and Reimagined Work

 in collaboration with

 The BIPOC (Black, Indigenous, People of Color) Reading Series debuts in the 2020-21 season, on April 2 & 3, 2021.
-Written by professional playwrights from National New Play Network’s BIPOC Affiliated Artists, these new plays are developed through workshops and presented to the public virtually.
-The series features a mix of students and professional guest artists, led by professional directors.
+Written by professional playwrights chosen from National New Play Network’s Affiliated Artists, six new plays are developed through workshops and presented to the public virtually.
+The series features a mix of students, faculty, and professional guest artists, led by professional directors.
 Many of the 100 participants "zoomed" in from around the world.
 Each live-streamed play was followed by a Q&A with the cast and crew, providing extra insight into the new play development process for audiences and participants alike.

 Each summer, three professional playwrights join the UC Santa Barbara community as artists-in-residence to collaborate with UCSB students enrolled in THTR 146: LAUNCH PAD: New Plays in Process.
 In this three-week class, playwrights, students, and professional artists come together to workshop new works.
 Participating as actors, stage managers, dramaturgs, and designers, everyone contributes to the development of the play.
 From the first moment to the last, the play is in constant evolution: actors receive new pages, new scenes, and sometimes even new characters.
 Each week’s work culminates in a staged reading for the public.

 Throughout the year, professional playwrights are invited to “pop in” for a one-time staged reading of their new play.
 LAUNCH PAD provides a director, actors, and a theater ~ playwrights see their work “up on its feet” and in front of an audience, adding valuable insight to the development process.